 - Share first cut of the web page design – @Patrick

-- Schedule a second meeting to finalize design – @Mr.Krabs
+- Schedule and make an itinerary for a second meeting to finalize design – @Mr.Krabs

 This sample should give you an idea of how you want to design your meeting agenda.
-To help you further, let’s look at some meeting agenda templates.
+To help you further, let’s look at some meeting agenda templates from the most popular online meeting tools.

 16 Meeting Agenda Templates